simplesamlphp/simplesamlphp-module-webauthn/docs/fido2SecondFactor.md

     If not specified, the scope will be the hostname of the IdP as per its metadata.
 It is permissible to widen the scope up to the prinicpal domain though (e.g. authentication service is "saml.example.com" => scope can be extended to "example.com"; but not "examp1e.com".
+A registered FIDO2 token can then also be used on other servers in the same domain.
     If configuring this item, be sure that the authentication server name and the desired scope are a suffix match.